EFWob/RetroRadio/README.md

 [below](#scripting-summary)) .

 ## Loop event
-If the key-value-pair _::loop = key-name_ is defined, the associated contents of _key-name_ are retrieved from NVS and executed as command-list.
+~~If the key-value-pair _::loop = key-name_ is defined, the associated contents of _key-name_ are retrieved from NVS and executed as command-list.~~
+If in NVS-preferences the key-value-pair _::loop = commands-list_ is defined, then the given commands-list is at the end of every execution of the main _loop()_ of the application.

-This is called frequently (directly from main _loop()_ of the program).
-Activities here must be short to avoid delays in playing the stream.
+__This is called frequently (directly from main _loop()_ of the program).
+Activities here must be short to avoid delays in playing the stream.__
 For convenience (if more then one line is needed) _::loop0_ to _::loog9_ can be used in addition.
+(Then also the overhead will be split: only one of the given _::loop_ commands list will be executed at each _loop()_, one after the other).

 More on this (and on control flow in general) will be introduced if we get along with the examples and is [summarized below](#scripting-summary).